POKEMON Monotype Challenge Guide — Every Type Ranked

 Ice mono

 Lapras, Walrein, Froslass.
-Lapras is the single best Ice mono anchor — high HP + Water/Ice dual STAB covers most threats.
+Lapras is the single best Ice mono anchor — high HP + Water/Ice dual STAB covers most threats and the Water typing patches the Fire weakness that cripples most pure Ice types.
+Walrein's Thick Fat reduces Fire damage significantly, making it far more durable than its base stats suggest.

 Normal mono